Jessinra/GDP-LightFM/README.md

 - It's user centric, when predicting, the model require input (users, items) and will output score for each user-items pairing.
 - Require re-train if model want to predict for new user
 - Model can be improved using user's features and item's features (also handle cold-start problem)

+# Pros
+- Model can handle cold-start problem; improved using user's features and item's features (eg: user genre preferences / other features).
+- The model uses suitable loss and metric (Prec@k)

+# Cons
+- Models tends to suggest generic items that are rated high by a large number of users.
+- LightFM model is much slower to train & test (compared to Autorec) since it doesn't support GPU
+- It's user centric, when predicting, the model require input (users, items) and will output score for each user-items pairing
+- Require re-train if model want to predict for new user

 # Experiment notes
 - The model doesn't learn when dimension set to 64